ADMISSION TO WEST VIRGINIA UNIVERSITY AT PARKERSBURG

 To be fully admitted under general admissions requirements, a student must complete an admission

 - Submit official high school transcripts or a high school equivalency exam, such as GED or TASC scores from an accredited institution or source.
-This requirement does not apply to applicants who graduated more than five years prior to WVU Parkersburg enrollment.
+This requirement does not apply to applicants who graduated more than five years prior to WVU at Parkersburg enrollment.

 - Submit official transcripts from each college or university previously attended.
-(These transcripts must be sent directly from issuing institution to the WVU Parkersburg Admissions Office, located in the Center for Student Services.
+(These transcripts must be sent directly from issuing institution to the WVU at Parkersburg Admissions Office, located in the Center for Student Services.
 Transcripts marked “issue to student,” faxed, or submitted directly by students cannot be accepted as official transcripts and may only be used to provide initial advising.)